wormhole-foundation/wormhole/README.md

 Cryptocurrencies in general are a high-risk investment, there's decent chance you'll lose your money, and you most certainly shouldn't put your life savings into a Wormhole contract (or any other).

+### READ FIRST BEFORE USING WORMHOLE

+- Much of the Solana ecosystem uses wrapped assets issued by a centralized bridge operated by FTX (the "Sollet bridge").
+  Markets on Serum or Raydium are using those centralized assets rather than Wormhole wrapped assets.
+These have names like "Wrapped BTC" or "Wrapped ETH".
+Wormhole is going to replace the FTX bridge eventually, but this will take some time - meanwhile, **Wormhole wrapped assets aren't terribly useful yet since there're no market for them.**

+- Other tokens on Solana like USDC and USDT are **centralized native tokens issued on multiple chains**.
+If you transfer USDT from Ethereum to Solana, you will get "Wormhole Wrapped USDT" (wwUSDT), rather than native USDT.

+- **Solana's SPL tokens have no on-chain metadata**.
+Wormhole can't know the name of the token when you transfer assets to Ethereum.
+All tokens are therefore named "WWT" plus the address of the SPL token.
+  The reverse is also true - Wormhole knows the name of the ERC20 token, but there's no way to store it on Solana.
+  There's an [off-chain name registry](https://github.com/solana-labs/token-list) that some block explorers use, but if you transfer an uncommon token to Solana, it may not show with a name on block explorers.

 ### Repo overview

 - **[bridge/](bridge/)** — The guardian node which connects to both chains, observes lockups and submits VAAs.